tylerharter/cs320/s20/p5/README.md

 ### 2. `Connection.lat_regression` method

-Use least-squares to get a formula:
+Use least-squares to get `slope` and `intercept` values for an equation like this:

 `percent = slope*lat + intercept`